CNES/Pandora/doc/sources/userguide/pandora_data.rst

 This Dataset also has a :

 - xarray.DataArray 3D confidence_measure, which contains the standard deviation of pixel intensity indicator.
-  More specifically, this indicator represents standard deviation of pixel intensity of the reference image inside a window (the same as the window used for matching cost) It is generated during the first step: *Matching cost computation*.
+  More specifically, this indicator represents standard deviation of pixel intensity of the left image inside a window (the same as the window used for matching cost) It is generated during the first step: *Matching cost computation*.
 - xarray.DataArray disp_indices, which contains the minimum cost indices calculated in step *Disparity computation*..